republik/plattform/packages/backend-modules/lead-tracking/README.md

 # How to use the import script

-To import emails from mail chimp csv use the following command
+To import emails from an exported mail chimp csv-file use the following command

 **Local**